junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 He realizes, this must be Michael's memory, for the thousand years they locked them there.

-He tried pounding, kicking, climbing those edges, but nothing gives way.
+He tries pounding, kicking, climbing those edges, but nothing gives way.

 Dean sits down on the ground, burying his head between his knees, feeling exhausted and defeated.
 There's no way he can get out of this Cage if Michael couldn't get out for a thousand years.
 He has no idea how to take back control or win this war.